scperkins/EJEHardenberg.github.io/public/writing/political/ecotopia.md

 For example, how likely is it that stable state type ecological processes could be achieved?
 What about reformations of sewage disposal in order to create natural fertilizer?
-Would the restructing of power plants and advancements described in energy technology enable wild game and other rejuvenating effects to occur as they did?
+Would the restructuring of power plants and advancements described in energy technology enable wild game and other rejuvenating effects to occur as they did?
 Would it take longer than the 20 years of secession if it did?
 Is it possible to